All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 A complete urinalysis consists of three distinct testing phases:

-- Visual examination, which evaluates the urine's color, clarity, and concentration.
+- Visual examination, which evaluates the urine's color and clarity

-- Chemical examination, which tests chemically for about 9 substances that provide valuable information about health and disease.
+- Chemical examination, which tests chemically for about 9 substances that provide valuable information about health and disease and determines the concentration of the urine

-The first two phases of urinalysis may be completed in the laboratory or doctor's office.
-A microscopic examination is then performed if there is an abnormal finding on the visual or chemical examination, or if the doctor specifically orders it.
+A microscopic examination is typically performed when there is an abnormal finding on the visual or chemical examination, or if a healthcare practitioner specifically orders it.

 How is the sample collected for testing?